 - Kill and remove weeds - Make sure all weeds are killed and removed from the bed.
 You can either pull the weeds or spray them with herbicide.
 If you use herbicide, do it a couple of weeks before you mulch so the weeds die entirely, and remember to be safe!

 - Trim bushes in the bed - Any annual trimming should be done before mulching to prevent leaving trim scraps or footprints on your new mulch.
+There is nothing that looks nicer than a fresh, unbroken layer of mulch!

 - Rake and smooth out the bed - Rake out all the stones, sticks, and other debris in the landscape bed.
 As you rake out debris, you also want to smooth the dirt (or previous mulch) in the bed and remove any high spots or clumps.